tensorflow/models/official/projects/waste_identification_ml/circularnet-docs/content/analyze-data/prediction-pipeline-in-cloud.md

        example, `20`.
     -  `<project-id>`: The ID of your Google Cloud project, for example, `my-project`.
+    -  `<bigquery-dataset-id>`: The ID that you want to assign to a BigQuery \
+        dataset to store prediction results, for example, `circularnet_dataset`.
-    -  `<dataset-id>`: The ID that you want to assign to a BigQuery dataset to store prediction results, for example, `circularnet_dataset`.
+    -  `<bigquery-table-id>`: The ID that you want to assign to a BigQuery \
-    -  `<table-id>`: The ID that you want to assign to a BigQuery table to store prediction results, for example, `circularnet_table`.
-If the table already exists in your Google Cloud project, the pipeline appends results to that table.
+        table to store prediction results, for example, `circularnet_table`. \
+        If the table already exists in your Google Cloud project, the pipeline \
+        appends results to that table.
+    -   `<overwrtie_table>` : If set to True, overwrites the pre-existing \
+        BigQuery table.
+    -   `<visualize-tracking-results>`: If set to True, visualizes the \
+        tracking results from the tracking algorithm.
+    -   `<crop-objects-per-category>`: If set to True, crops the objects per \
+        category according to the prediction and tracking results.

     **Note:** If your input files are not videos but images, replace `run_gcp_videos.sh` on the command with `run_gcp_images.sh` and remove the